 - Assignments descriptions and deadlines

-The purpose of the course outline or otherwise called the syllabus, is to define activities, objectives, assignments dates, and everything else for the particular course.
+The course outline, or the syllabus, defines activities, objectives, assignment dates, and everything else for the particular course.
 It is more narrowed down.

-Meanwhile, the curriculum is a guideline of the whole academic content covered throughout the course.
-It also includes the list of exact instructions of what professors or coaches must teach, why, and how they must do it.
+Meanwhile, the curriculum is a guideline for the academic content covered throughout the course.
+It also includes the exact instructions of what professors or coaches must teach, why, and how they must do it.